 One of the first accomplishments for the "Cliff Bells" SGJO was to release a CD.
 Brush Fire (2010 WSG Music) was released to high acclaim, winning two Detroit Music Awards for best modern jazz group and best jazz album.
 Performances with Aria Hendricks, Dominic Faranacci, gigs at the Detroit Jazz Festival and other festivals gave the SGJO more notoriety.

-In the last part of the Cliff Bells years for the SGJO, they were chosen to be part of a big project proposed by the 2009 Detroit Jazz Festival.
+In 2009, the SGJO was chosen to be part of a big project proposed by the Detroit Jazz Festival.
 The artist-in-residence, bassist/composer John Clayton, was commissioned to write a suite based on Detroit jazz legends.
 The SGJO would play a series of summer concerts, with the finale being a performance, closing that year's festival.
 The suite paired the Clayton Brothers with the SGJO in a 55 minute concerto grosso.
 All of the musicians performed greatly, receiving a 5 minute standing ovation.
-The time at Cliff Bells was about over, but the SGJO had a tremendous run there, taking their "sound" to a higher level and helping to establish Gwinnell as an in-demand arranger for all types of groups.

-Some of the frequent musicians involved with the Cliff Bells SGJO group were: Keith Kaminski, James Hughes, Steve Wood, Carl Cafagna, and Shannon Ford on sax.
-John Rutherford, Melissa Gardiner, Andy James, Vincent Chandler, John Paxton, and Brad Felt were low brass.
-Trumpets were Patrick Hession, Rich Fanning, Paul Finkbeiner, Brandon Cooper, Justin Walter, and John Douglas.
-Jordan Schug and Shannon Wade played bass; Scott Kretzer played drums.
+Some of the frequent musicians involved with the Cliff Bells SGJO group are: Keith Kaminski, James Hughes, Steve Wood, Carl Cafagna, and Mark Berger on sax.
+Dave Jensen, Terry Kimura, Tony Buccilli, and Stefan Stolarchuk on trombone.
+Trumpets are Bob Jensen, Paul Finkbeiner, John Douglas, and Justin Walter.
+Jordan Schug plays bass and Scott Kretzer plays drums.